ajpikul-com/static_template/README.md

 You can also use a prefixer which will look at your css in `compiled/css` and amend it so that it works in as many browsers as possible.
 To use the prefixer, you must have it installed.
-TODO what is that non-source folder. must have npx installe for prefixer

 #### Linters